Showing posts with label faith. Show all posts

 And so, for example, the piece “Parallels,” while being composed to commemorate the artist who advised the assemblage of art which became the Barnes Foundation … a collection of inexhaustible beauty and complexity … was nevertheless all about the contemporary idiom.
 While it was powerful and intellectually stimulating, it was not a work of beauty that moved the spirit.

-This was and is certainly not true for all contemporary artists.
+This is certainly not true for all contemporary artists.
 There are still composers (like Philip Glass and John Adams) and painters (I’m not as familiar with names in this area, the deceased George Brown of the Chicago school comes to mind) who are held in high esteem while creating works of contemporary individuality and profound beauty.
 But the trend, pardon my using that overused word, is in the opposite direction.

 Cultural organizations, both art museums and orchestras/operas/ballet, are almost falling over themselves trying to attract a younger audience.
 Certainly if one goes to classical music events, the audience is mostly older with some music students mixed in.